 Behavior with people:

-To nobody’s surprise, Minnie is wonderful around people.
-She does great at home with people coming and going and really seems to love everyone she meets.
+To nobody’s surprise, Minnie is wonderful around people and comfortable with everyone regardless of ages, shapes, and gender.
+She does great at home with people coming and going, and really seems to love everyone she meets.
 She’s friendly and outgoing when she’s out and about too.
-Big Min loves trips to the hardware store and is always well behaved when meeting new people.
+Big Min loves outings and trips to the hardware store, and is always well behaved when meeting new people.
 Minnie’s great disposition with people could win anyone over!
+She's a total social butterfly.

 In fact, her tail begins to wag just at the sight of people before they even get close.
 She’s often disappointed that every human she passes on a walk doesn’t stop to pet her or acknowledge her happy butt wagging.
 Lol!